renlizha/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/multi_aocx/device_link/README.md

 ## Purpose

-The purpose of this tutorial is to describe the `device_link` flow and to show how it can be used to parallelize the individual compiles when users don't need to restructure their code.
+The purpose of this tutorial is to describe the `device_link` flow and to show how it can be used to parallelize the individual compiles so users don't need to restructure their code.

 ### Using the `device_link` flow
 `device_link` flow compile each hardware image separately and links all compiled images into a single fat binary.